pulsartronic/LoRaWANGatewaySC/README.md

 LoRaWAN default configuration is in libraries/WAN/WAN.h

 # TODO
-There are many todo's, the biggest is: DOWNLINKS are not scheduled, they are sent immediately as soon as the gateway receives them.
-It would be a nice contribution :) it is in libraries/WAN/WAN.cpp around the line 270
+There are many todo's, the biggest is: DOWNLINKS that arrive too late are emitted anyways, TTN sometimes takes too long to send a downlink almost always.
+If you want to change this behaviour, you can find it in libraries/WAN/WAN.cpp around the line 270

 # Credits